 Figure \ref{fig:casestudy1} summarizes the results of the experiments.
-The control experiment results in the six ``preferred" North American weather regimes (Fig.\ \ref{fig:casestudy1}a).
+The control experiment results in the six ``preferred" North American weather regimes due to a relative ``best'' intercluster correlation value at $k=6$ compared to other $k$ values (Fig.\ \ref{fig:casestudy1}a).
 In contrast, Experiment 1 yields four regimes, whereas Experiment 2 results in six preferred regimes (Fig.\ \ref{fig:casestudy1}a).
 In Experiment 1, local standardization alters the spatial patterns of the Greenland High, Pacific Ridge, and Pacific Trough regimes (Figs.\ \ref{fig:casestudy1}e, g, h).
 Local standardization also leads to the emergence of the Central US High regime (not shown), which was absent in the control experiment.
 In Experiment 2, a shorter climatology eliminates the Alaskan Low regime, suggesting its frequency may have diminished in recent decades (Fig.\ \ref{fig:casestudy1}b).
 The decision to use grid-cell rather than regional or global standardization stems from the necessity to capture localized signals, potentially useful for subseasonal high-impact weather events.
 A shorter climatology may be preferred if polynomial detrending is ineffective in removing regional trends.
-The methodology used in the control experiment is favored due to the need to capture large-scale patterns (regional standardization) and the intention to investigate trends in weather regimes (longer climatology).
+A challenge with unsupervised learning is determining the ``correct" final groupings, but the methodology used in the control experiment is preferred due to the need to capture large-scale patterns (regional standardization) and the intention to investigate trends in weather regimes (longer climatology).